 - 1. Directors must disclose to the Company the number of shares in the same they hold, whether directly or indirectly.
-Likewise, they must inform about those other shares which are held, directly or indirectly, by their closest relatives, all of which in accordance with the provisions of the Internal Regulations of Conduct in the Securities Markets. - 2.
-Directors must also inform the Company of any conflict of interest situation, either direct or indirect, in which either themselves or their Related Parties may be involved in respect of the interest of the Company. - 3.
+Likewise, they must inform about those other shares which are held, directly or indirectly, by their closest relatives, all of which in accordance with the provisions of the Internal Regulations of Conduct in the Securities Market. - 2.
+Directors must also inform the Company of any conflict-of-interest situation, either direct or indirect, in which either themselves or their Related Parties may be involved in respect of the interest of the Company. - 3.
 Directors must also inform the Nomination Committee of all the positions they hold and the activities they carry out in other companies or entities and, in general, about any fact or situation which may be relevant for their performance as director of the Company.
-In this regard, without prejudice to the obligation of placing their office at the disposal of the Board, provided in section 25 above directors shall inform the Board of Directors of any other change in their professional situation and of any circumstance which might compromise the Company's name and reputation or jeopardize its interests. - 4.
-Directors must inform the Company of any legal, administrative proceedings or other proceedings whatsoever brought against them and which, given their relevance or features, might seriously affect the reputation of the Company.
-Namely, directors shall inform the Company via the Chairman of the Board of Directors, should they be accused, in any criminal cause for any offence, as well as of the occurrence of any other relevant procedural milestones in such a case.
-The Board of Directors shall examine the case, as soon as possible, and shall take, following a report of the Nomination Committee and based upon the interest of the company, such measures as it may deem fit, such as the opening of an internal investigation, calling on a director to resign, proposing his/her dismissal.
-In such case, the Company shall report the measures taken in the Annual Corporate
+In this regard, without prejudice to the obligation of placing their office at the disposal of the Board, provided in section 25 above directors shall inform the board of directors of any other change in their professional situation and of any circumstance which might compromise the Company's name and reputation or jeopardise its interests. - 4.
+Directors must inform the Company of any court, administrative proceedings or other proceedings whatsoever brought against them and which, given their relevance or description, might seriously affect the reputation of the Company.
+Namely, directors shall inform the Company via the Chair of the board of directors, should they be accused, in any criminal case of any offence, as well as of the occurrence of any other relevant procedural milestones in such cause.
+The board of directors shall examine the case, as soon as possible, and take, following a report from the Nomination Committee and based upon the interest of the company, any measures it may deem fit, such as the opening of an internal investigation, calling on a director to resign or proposing their dismissal.

-Governance Report, unless there are special circumstances which justify otherwise, which must be recorded in the minutes.
+In such case, the Company shall report the measures taken in the Annual Corporate Governance Report, unless there are special circumstances which justify otherwise, which must be recorded in the minutes.